Chaoermeng/ACL4chao/README.md

 # ACL4chao

-A personal proxy rules repository, mainly for Clash and Surge, with a file organization structure similar to [ACL4SSR](&lt;https://github.com/ACL4SSR/ACL4SSR>)
+A personal proxy rules repository, mainly for Clash and Surge, with a file organization structure similar to the [ACL4SSR](&lt;https://github.com/ACL4SSR/ACL4SSR>) project.